rfmoz/tuptime/README.md

 ### Alternatives

-journalctl --list-boots - Show a tabular list of boot numbers (relative to the current boot), their IDs, and the timestamps of the first and last message pertaining to the boot. https://github.com/systemd/systemd/
+journalctl --list-boots - Show a tabular list of boot numbers (relative to the current boot), their IDs, and the timestamps of the first and last message pertaining to the boot.
+Close output than 'tuptime  -bit'. https://github.com/systemd/systemd/

 uptimed - Is an uptime record daemon keeping track of the highest uptimes a computer system ever had.
 It uses the system boot time to keep sessions apart from each other.